 So, supply chain professionals need to know what the trend means for their future supply chains and how it solves the challenges they face.

 Future Supply Chain Problems With Failure to Automate

 The supply chain continues to suffer from a shortage of talent for many different jobs.
 The need to do more with less transcends all industry boundaries.

 In the supply chain, shortage of available drivers, capacity, and myths and misconceptions about the supply chain as a dirty or outdated industry create more work than can be accomplished.
 Moreover, the demands on the supply chain only grow, especially as e-commerce swells and multimodal shipping becomes the new standard for reaping efficiencies.

 In other words, a failure to ensure that the supply chain is automated properly leaves your company struggling to meet basic needs.

-The Supply Chain Is Automated More With Each Passing Day
+The Supply Chain Future Is more Automated Daily

 - Lower labor costs that derive from fewer manual processes and tasks that eat away at time management, such as instant quoting capabilities and automated booking functions for logistics service providers.

 - Increased customer service levels resulting from faster processing, fewer errors in order fulfillment, and accurate delivery to ensure customers receive what they ordered without exception or delay.

 - Less manual work in managing basic supply chain processes and transactions.